Deep Learning in Astrophysics: METHODOLOGICAL FOUNDATIONS

 Mathematically, an RNN processes a sequence $\{\mathbf{x}_1, \mathbf{x}_2, ..., \mathbf{x}_T\}$ by maintaining a hidden state:

-where $f$ is a nonlinear activation function and $\mathbf{W}$, $\mathbf{b}$ are trainable parameters learned from data.
+where $f$ is a nonlinear activation function, and $\mathbf{W}$ and $\mathbf{b}$ are trainable parameters learned from data.
 Think of $\mathbf{h}_t$ as the network's notebook at time $t$---it summarizes everything observed so far.
 At each new observation $\mathbf{x}_t$, the network updates this notebook by combining the previous state $\mathbf{h}_{t-1}$ with the new data.
-The same update rules apply at every timestep, just as physical laws remain constant.
-To make predictions:
+The same update rules apply at every time step, just as physical laws remain constant.
+To make predictions,

 where $g$ is an output activation function.
-The network transforms its current state into a prediction---the next flux value or the star's variability class.
+The network transforms its current state into a prediction, e.g., the next flux value or the star's variability class.

-Hidden Markov Models (HMMs) provide the classical analogue.
-Like sorting stars into discrete spectral classes, HMMs assume the system occupies one of a finite number of states—perhaps ``quiet,'' ``rising,'' or ``flaring'' for stellar activity \citep{Stanislavsky2020}.
+Hidden Markov models (HMMs) provide the classical analog.
+Like sorting stars into discrete spectral classes, HMMs assume the system occupies one of a finite number of states---perhaps quiet, rising, or flaring for stellar activity \citep{Stanislavsky2020}.
 The system transitions between states probabilistically, with each state producing characteristic observations.
 Although HMMs date to the 1960s \citep{Baum1966}, astronomical adoption awaited high-cadence space missions \citep{Varon2011} and gravitational wave detection \citep{Abbott2017}.

 RNNs generalize HMMs by using continuous states.
-Instead of classifying a star as simply ``flaring'' or ``quiet,'' RNNs can represent it anywhere in a continuous parameter space.
-This matches physical reality—stellar oscillations vary smoothly rather than jumping between discrete amplitudes.
+Instead of classifying a star as simply flaring or quiet, RNNs can represent it anywhere in a continuous parameter space.
+This matches physical reality---stellar oscillations vary smoothly rather than jumping between discrete amplitudes.
 RNNs encode temporal translation invariance through parameter sharing, mirroring CNNs' spatial approach.
-Where CNNs apply the same filters across all positions, RNNs apply the same weights at every timestep.
+Where CNNs apply the same filters across all positions, RNNs apply the same weights at every time step.